DragonOfShuu/ducklingscript-docs/docs/debugging-commands.md

 ---
 title: Debugging Commands
-sidebar_position: 10
+sidebar_position: 9
 ---

 # Debugging Commands
 Because DucklingScript ramps up the complexity of your programs, discovering exactly what is happening might become difficult.
 This is why DucklingScript adds more commands for debugging!

-First is `PRINT`, which allows you to send text to the console when you ocmpile your injection.
+First is `PRINT`, which allows you to send text to the console when you compile your injection.

 DucklingScript
 ```